rubenmoray/htm-activity-recognition/README.md

 theoretically boast a higher overlap score, and labels with different categories a lower score.

-A barplot and a heatmap of the experimental results are shwon.
+A barplot and a heatmap of the experimental results are shown.
 A summary about a potential performance to begin the
 analysis: the higher the overlap score, the better, and vice-versa.